List of nuclides: Introduction

+Theoretical calculation for the proton and neutron drip lines show that there would be about 7,000 nuclides that are between the drip lines, and containing 2 to 120 protons.

 There are presently 251 known stable nuclides.
 Many of these in theory could decay through spontaneous fission, alpha decay, double beta decay, etc. with a very long half-life, but this has not yet been observed.
 Thus, the number of stable nuclides is subject to change if some of these 251 have radioactive decay observed in the future.
 In this article, the "stable" nuclides are divided into three tables: one for nuclides that are theoretically stable (meaning no decay mode is possible) except to spontaneous fission, which is not considered plausible in this mass range; one for nuclides that can theoretically undergo forms of decay other than spontaneous fission but have no published lower bound on lifetime from experimental evaluations; and one for nuclides that can theoretically decay and have been examined without detecting any decay, allowing a lower bound to be published.
 In this last table, where a decay has been predicted theoretically but never observed experimentally (either directly or by finding an excess of the daughter), the theoretical decay mode is given in parentheses, and "> (lifetime in years)" is shown in the half-life column to show this lower limit in scientific notation.
 Such nuclides are considered to be "stable", also called "observationally stable" indicating the tentative nature of the conclusion, until some decay has been observed.
 For example, tellurium-123 was reported to be radioactive, but the same experimental group later retracted this report, and it is again listed as stable.